rafaelanastacioalves/zemoga-code-challenge/README.md

 I used the following libraries and solutions:

 - **Retrofit**: Used to fetch data remotely.
+[Referência: https://square.github.io/retrofit/]

 - **Mockk**: Library used to create mocks of classes to facilitate class isolation in unit tests.
+[Referência: https://mockk.io/]

 - **Coroutines**: Used for asynchronous tasks during app execution.
+[Referência: https://kotlinlang.org/docs/coroutines/]

 - **Android Architecture Components**: Used for implementing the MVVM architecture.
 Used LiveData, ViewModel, among others.
+[Referência: https://developer.android.com/topic/libraries/architecture]

 - **Room**: Used for data model storage.
+[Referência: https://developer.android.com/training/data-storage/room]

 ## What was not implemented

 **Mechanism to load all posts from API**: This mechanism occurs, but we do not have control over when to force that.
-The implemented mechanism fetches from API if there is no local data, for the sake of simplicity.
+The implemented mechanism fetches from the API if there is no local data, for the sake of simplicity.

 **UI Tests**: UI tests are harder to keep in projects as they take too long to be executed and are prone to flaky errors.
 So for time-saving purposes, I didn't add any UI tests.

+**Dependency Injection**: I did not use it in the project, but I have knowledge in Koin and Dagger 2.

 ## How to run